fkooman/janus-tools/README.md

     33 3 * * * php /home/fkooman/janus-tools/metadata.php
     0 * * * * php /home/fkooman/janus-tools/export.php && php /home/fkooman/janus-tools/validate.php >/dev/null && php /home/fkooman/janus-tools/aclDump.php
+    0 4 * * mon php /home/fkooman/janus-tools/mail.php >/dev/null

 This will run the most scripts every hour, and the metadata fetching at 3:33 AM which gives it half an hour to complete before the other scripts run again.
+In addition this will once a week, on Monday morning at 4am mail a log to the configured addresses in `config/config.ini`.

 # Validation Filters
 You can add your own validation filters to